faketechlabsberlin/Travel-20/BLOG.md

 Spend more time getting data for all the countries in the world and providing more detailed information on the result screen.
 Furthermore, ensured responsive design and introduced more error handling.
 Also, test our webpage.
 While at the same time in the background we run proper user testing and edit our interface based on our findings.

-I conclude this article with many thanks to my team members: Nicolas Huart-UX and right hand, Philipp Henschke and Francisco Ardila- DS, Natalie Dieckmann, and Zuzanna Tarka- WD and magical creatures.
+I conclude this article with many thanks to my team members: Nicolas Huart-UX and right hand, Philipp Henschke and Francisco Ardila- DS, Natalie Dieckmann and Zuzanna Tarka- WD and magical creatures.
 Special thanks to the TechLabs Berlin team and Benedikt Ulrich, my mentor.